Ectopic Pregnancy - Medical Condition

 The growing fetus can damage or rupture the tissue around the reproductive organs, causing internal bleeding and severe pain.
 If the pregnancy tissue grows too large, it may damage the walls of the fallopian tube.
 The bleeding that results can be painful and can create a feeling of fullness in the abdomen.
 This bleeding may start slowly or immediately be severe.
 Severe bleeding can cause a woman’s blood pressure to drop to the point where she shows symptoms of shock, including paleness, sweating, weakness, and faintness.

 The ectopic pregnancy usually ruptures the wall of the fallopian tube in weeks 6 to 8 since the last period.
-An ectopic pregnancy that implants partly in the fallopian tube and partly in the uterus usually ruptures later, between weeks 12 and 16 of pregnancy.
 A woman whose fallopian tube has ruptured will feel severe pain that comes on suddenly, and will often faint due to massive internal bleeding in the abdomen.
 A rupture that occurs later in the pregnancy is very dangerous and can lead to death.

 Making The Ectopic Pregnancy Diagnosis